daraghbyrne/marsstudio/assignments/introduction-a.md

 2. Post the video to the [#introductions](https://mars-studio.slack.com/messages/introductions/) channel on slack.

-3. We’ll compile the videos into a playlist for the group to be viewed at our first event.
+3. We’ll compile the videos into a playlist for the group to be viewed at our first extra-curricular event (pizza party!!!).

 #### Considerations